hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was deployed to the Sandbox or Production.
 ---
-### XX August 2023 (TBC)
+### 22 August 2023

-The following change was deployed into sandbox:
+The following changes are now available in sandbox:

 #### self-assessment-bsas-api

-New API Version v4.0 is now available
+New API Version v4.0 is now available with the following changes:

-* For `v4.0`:
-  * Updated data fields within the `adjustableSummaryCalculation` object to accept both positive and negative values for the`Retrieve Self-Employment BSAS` endpoint.
+  *  `Retrieve Self-Employment BSAS` endpoint: Data fields within the `adjustableSummaryCalculation` response object can now return negative values.

 ---
 ### 14 August 2023